 - Penal Code 288 PC makes it a crime for a person to commit a lewd or lascivious act on a child under the age of 16.
 A “lewd act” includes:

 - touching a child for sexual purposes (and the touching does not have to be on bare skin), or

 - causing a child to touch him/herself or someone else for a sexual purpose (such as to gratify sexual desires).

-- Penal Code 288a PC makes it a crime for a person to perform oral copulation on a minor under the age of 18.
+- Penal Code 287 PC makes it a crime for a person to perform oral copulation on a minor under the age of 18.
 “Oral copulation” is any contact between the mouth of one person and the sexual organ or anus of another.

 - Penal Code 288.2 PC prohibits sending explicit or obscene matter to a minor under 18 with the intent of: